xiaziyna/PyStarshade/README.md

 Developed by Jamila Taaki (UIUC).

-PyStarshade is a Python library for computing end-to-end Starshade simulations with Fresnel diffraction.
+PyStarshade is a Python library for computing end-to-end Starshade simulations with Fresnel diffraction methods.
+This library efficiently calculates output fields using Bluestein FFTs.

+What is a Bluestein FFT?
+A Bluestein FFT computes M equispaced samples of a DTFT over any arbitrary frequency region between [0, 1/dx] of a compact input signal consisting of N non-zero samples of size dx.
+The complexity of this method in 1D is O((N+M)log(N+M)).
+This method is beneficial when large zero-padding factors would be required to perform this calculation with a direct FFT.

 This library is compatible with Python 3.6 and later versions.

 ## Installation